PINTO0309/onnx2tf/README.md

   -coto, --check_onnx_tf_outputs_elementwise_close
     Returns "Matches" if the output of onnx and the output of TF are within acceptable proximity element by element.
-    Returns Unmatched if the output of onnx and the output of TF are not within acceptable proximity element by element.
+    Returns "Unmatched" if the output of onnx and the output of TF are not within acceptable proximity element by element.
     Only the output content of the models final output OP is checked.